 The Bayer Life Talks series is designed as a platform for open and public discussion on how innovations in life sciences should play a role in modern economies, and the contribution they can make to overcoming societal challenges.

 The first of the sessions took place on 9 September and focused on gene editing, following the European Commission’s recent study on new genomic techniques.
-The second of the sessions will look at the fault lines and opportunities in the relationship between policymakers, business, and the scientific community.
-It will take place on 8 December at 15:00 – 16:15 CET.
+While the second session of 2021 took place 8 December and looked at the fault lines and opportunities in the relationship between policymakers, business, and the scientific community.

 If you are interested in learning more about the series, please contact us here.